-- Air flows from center and side ventilators.

-- Air flows from center and side ventilators and foot outlets.

-Air flows mainly from foot outlets.

-- Air flows mainly from foot outlets.

-Air flows from defroster outlets.
+- Air flows from center and side ventilators. - Air flows from center and side ventilators and the front and rear floor outlets. - Air flows mainly from the front and rear floor outlets. - Air flows from defroster outlets and the front and rear floor outlets. - Air flows mainly from defroster outlets.

-- Air flows from defroster outlets and foot outlets.

-- Air flows mainly from defroster outlets.